UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 ![Magni Sonar Board](MagniSonarBoard.jpg)

+#### Raspberry Pi 4 Issues With Sonar board

+We have found serious issues with using a Raspberry Pi 4 in combination of the Sonar board.
+These come from fundamental architectural changes in how the GPIO lines are implemented on the Pi4.

+We are sorry for these issues which we have recently discovered exist in all our Images through 2020.
+We had some fixes in mid 2020 that now seem to also have failures.
+This is a very high priority issue.
+Certain workarounds had been found in mid 2020 but they seem to no longer work.

+We will fix this as soon as we can and it is high priority.

+### Must Enable Sonar Board To Run in robot.yaml file

 The Magni software must be configured to enable usage of the sonar board.
 You must edit the `robot.yaml` file as root user then modify the file.